acarril/acarril.github.io/_posts/2017-06-19-vectorizing-in-R.md

 x <- 2.0
 ```

 we actually don't tell the computer that `x` stores numeric-type data, that "2.0" is a floating-point number, that it should find a space in memory to store this number and to register `x` as a pointer to that space.
+This seems like a chore, but in many languages you have to explicitely tell the machine all these things.
+Below we'll see how this can sometimes be an advantage.

 This means we can issue instructions in a near-human level of abstraction ("high-level") and the language